AccentuSoft

 LinkScope has a resolution that does just that.
 Under the “Website Tracking” category, double-click the “Extract Tracking Codes” resolution after selecting both website entities.
 After a brief wait, we discover that both sites share the Pingdom tracking ID “pa-5ad0c0be46534f00070006b7”:

 Since each tracking ID belongs to one account with an analytics provider, we can state with a high degree of confidence that both these sites are managed by the same entity.
-There are several websites that offer a tracking ID search engine, such as SpyOnWeb and AnalyzeID, which one can use to search their databases for any websites that have that specific tracking ID.
+There are several websites that offer a tracking ID search engine, such as SpyOnWeb and AnalyzeID, which can be used to search their databases for any websites that have that specific tracking ID.
 Do make sure to verify any results you get – sites can update their tracking IDs and even the analytics platforms they use at any point, so some results could be outdated.

 We can take this a step further.
 Another way to identify whether two websites are owned by the same entity is by inspecting the technologies that they use; websites belonging to the same entity are likely to use the same technologies, as maintaining different technology stacks can be expensive.
 Inspecting the technologies used by a website can be done in a number of ways.
 One such way involves using a utility like ‘Wappalyzer’.
 Wappalyzer scans the source code of websites to see what technologies are referenced.
 Overall, this is a weaker indicator than tracking codes, and does not signify sister sites by itself.
 However, the circumstantial evidence that two sites use exactly the same technologies could be significant in an investigation.